 Perioral dermatitis, while challenging, is a condition that many face.
 By understanding its symptoms, causes and triggers, you can take proactive measures to manage flare-ups and improve your quality of life.
 By seeking professional guidance, making informed lifestyle changes and connecting with a supportive community, living with perioral dermatitis becomes more manageable.

 What triggers perioral dermatitis?

 Perioral dermatitis is often triggered by both topical and inhaled steroids.
-Flare-ups can also occur due to the application of makeup or the use of heavy moisturisers.
-Other common triggers are fluoride toothpastes, sun creams, and the use of birth control pills.
+Flare-ups can also occur due to the application of make-up or the use of heavy moisturisers.
+Other triggers can be fluoride, sun creams and the use of hormonal birth control.